MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/prepare-windows-nodes-gmsa.md

 > Applies to: AKS on Azure Stack HCI, AKS runtime on Windows Server 2019 Datacenter

-To use AD Authentication, you can configure a Windows container to run with a group Managed Service Account (gMSA) for non-domain joined containers.
+To use AD Authentication, you can configure a Windows container to run with a group Managed Service Account (gMSA) for containers with a non-domain joined host.
 A [group Managed Service Account](https://docs.microsoft.com/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) is a special type of service account introduced in Windows Server 2012 that's designed to allow multiple computers to share an identity without having to know the password.
 Windows containers cannot be domain joined, but many Windows applications that run in Windows containers still need AD Authentication.

 > [!NOTE]
 > To learn how the Kubernetes community supports using gMSA with Windows containers, see [configuring gMSA](https://kubernetes.io/docs/tasks/configure-pod-container/configure-gmsa).

-## gMSA non-domain joined containers architecture
+## Architecture of gMSA for containers with a non-domain joined host

-gMSA for non-domain joined containers uses a portable user identity instead of a host identity to retrieve gMSA credentials, and therefore, manually joining Windows worker nodes to a domain is no longer necessary.
+gMSA for containers with a non-domain joined host uses a portable user identity instead of a host identity to retrieve gMSA credentials, and therefore, manually joining Windows worker nodes to a domain is no longer necessary.
 The user identity is saved as a secret in Kubernetes.
-The diagram below shows the process of how configure gMSA for non-domain joined containers:
+The diagram below shows the process for configuring gMSA for containers with a non-domain joined host:

 ![Diagram of group Managed Service Accounts version two](media/gmsa/gmsa-v2.png)

-gMSA support for non-domain joined containers provides the flexibility of creating containers with gMSA without joining the host node to the domain.
-Starting in Windows Server 2019, Container Credential Guard (CCG) is supported which enables a plug-in mechanism to retrieve gMSA credentials from Active Directory.
+gMSA for containers with a non-domain joined host provides the flexibility of creating containers with gMSA without joining the host node to the domain.
+Starting in Windows Server 2019, ccg.exe is supported which enables a plug-in mechanism to retrieve gMSA credentials from Active Directory.
 You can use that identity to start the container.
-For more information on CCG, see the [ICcgDomainAuthCredentials interface](https://docs.microsoft.com/windows/win32/secauthn/iccgdomainauthcredentials).
+For more information on ccg.exe, see the [ICcgDomainAuthCredentials interface](https://docs.microsoft.com/windows/win32/secauthn/iccgdomainauthcredentials).

-## Comparison of gMSA non-domain joined and domain joined containers
+## Comparison of gMSA for containers with a non-domain joined host and domain joined containers

 When gMSA was initially introduced, it required the container host to be domain joined, which created a lot of overhead for users to manually join Windows worker nodes to a domain.
 This limitation has been addressed with gMSA support for non-domain joined containers, so users can now use gMSA with domain-unjoined hosts.
 Other improvements to gMSA include the following: